L0jk4/paint_nosolid/README.md

 # Description

 A *proof of concept* SourceMod plugin made with Claude based on my idea.
-It allows players to paint even on non-solid objects such as triggers, static props, dynamic props, func_brush entities, etc.
+It allows players to paint even on non-solid objects such as displacements, triggers, static props, dynamic props, func_brush entities, etc.

 ## Note
 For non-solid static props to be visible to `TR_EnumerateEntities` a patch is required, which is implemented only for x86 Windows Counter-Strike: Source.
 It shouldn't have a significant impact on server performance, since they will still be filtered out rather early in the collision pipeline.